yocksers/KodiSeerr/README.md

 # KodiSeerr
 *A smart JellySeerr frontend for Kodi*

-KodiSeerr is a lightweight and user-friendly Kodi add-on that lets you browse, search, and request movies and TV shows from your JellySeerr server — directly inside Kodi.
+KodiSeerr is a lightweight and user-friendly Kodi add-on that lets you browse, search, and request movies and TV shows from any JellySeerr server you have access to directly inside Kodi.

 ---